Gomesz785/ForwardEmails/README.md

 Forwards the message `nowForward`.

 ###  Notes
-This was done as a hybrid way of coding, meaning that for some parts: I used my learned stuff, and the documentation, or the others: Copied directly and modified, then learned about them.
+This was done as a hybrid way of coding, meaning that for some parts: I used my learned stuff, and the documentation, and the others: Copied directly and modified, then learned about them.
 Also,  used this to showcase how I will explain things (in the README.md).

 ### Shared link